poppinss/hooks/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## How it works?
 The hooks class exposes the API to `register`, `remove` and `exec` lifecycle hooks for any number of actions or events.
-The class API is meant to be used internally and not by the user facing code, so that you can improve the autocomplete UX.
+The class API is meant to be used internally and not by the user facing code and this gives you the chance to improve the hooks DX.

 For example: The Lucid models uses this class internally and expose `before` and `after` methods on the model itself.
 Doing this, Lucid can control the autocomplete, type checking for the `before` and `after` methods itself, without relying on this package to expose the generics API.